Shouxrail/Orchidee/wp-content/plugins/smart-slider-3/readme.txt

 9. Layer slider with layers styles.
 Made with FREE version.

 == Changelog ==

+= 3.5.1.16 - 18.
+May 2023 =
+* Fix: Block themes only display shortcodes instead of sliders in WordPress 6.2.1.
+* Fix: Beaver Builder row duplication issue, when Smart Slider is in the row.

 = 3.5.1.15 - 12.
 May 2023 =
 * Feature: Database managing codes got updated.